CHAPTER Rev 2400

 regulations relating to such election;

-(2) File its New Hampshire business enterprise
+(2) Complete and file its New Hampshire

 (3) Attach:

 a.
-A copy of Federal Form 8832, if required to be filed with the Internal
+A copy of federal Form 8832, if required to

-Revenue Service; or
+be filed with the Internal Revenue Service; or

 b.
 A statement that the business enterprise has